dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 ### Comparing key properties

 In addition to equality comparisons, key values also need to be ordered.
 This is important for avoiding deadlocks when updating multiple entities in a single call to SaveChanges.
-All types used for primary, alternate, or foreign key properties must implement <xref:System.IComparable%601> and <xref:System.IEquatable%601>.
+All types used for primary, alternate, or foreign key properties, as well as those used for unique indexes, must implement <xref:System.IComparable%601> and <xref:System.IEquatable%601>.
 Types normally used as keys (int, Guid, string, etc.) already support these interfaces.
 Custom key types may to add these interfaces.